RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-mahesh-padaru/README.md

 # RISC-V MYTH Core

 This RISC-V Core was developed as a part of "Microprocessor for You in Thirty Hours" Workshop, offered by VLSI System Design (VSD) and Redwood EDA.

 RISC-V is an open-source instruction set architecture (ISA) based on RISC (Reduced Instruction Set Computer).
-This main goal of making this ISA open-source by its inventors was to enable any particular individual or company to build a CPU based on RISC-V ISA with a goal of this being computing standard in the next gen.
+The main goal of making this ISA open-source by its inventors was to enable any particular individual or company to build a CPU based on RISC-V ISA with a goal of this being computing standard in the next gen.

 More information about the ISA can be found here-
 [RISC-V Specifications](https://riscv.org/technical/specifications/)
 [RISC-V card](https://inst.eecs.berkeley.edu//~cs61c/fa17/img/riscvcard.pdf)

+### Toochain

 ### GCC Compiler for C
 To compile : gcc <prog.c>